Tuesday, May 26, 2009

 My husband and I are both born and raised in Salt Lake City, Utah.
 We actually grew up on the same street.
 And yes, we are Mormon :) We love it here and don't ever plan on moving.

-I aspire to make this worthwhile as I share some brightsides, ideas, tips, pretty things, silly things, and even a little spiritual enlightenment to make your day, along with mine, a little more luminous!
+Thank you for visiting!
+I aspire to make this worthwhile as I share some brightsides, bargains, ideas, tips, pretty things, silly things, and even a little spiritual enlightenment to make your day, along with mine, a little more luminous!

 I hope you enjoy.